PenguinGovernor/PenguinGovernor.github.io/templates/body.md

 ## My Other Links

-Just in case you want to learn more about me (like if you're a hiring manager _wink wink_ 🤓) here are some more links for you to peruse:
+Just in case you want to learn more about me, here are some more links for you to peruse:

 - [Twitter 🐦](https://twitter.com/AliensTookJorge)
 - [GitHub 👾](https://github.com/penguingovernor)